- Ear, Nose & Throat

 He was named the director of Joint Replacement Surgery at IU Health Bloomington Hospital in 2008, and has performed over 2,000 successful joint replacements for patients in this region.
 He is also a Volunteer Clinical Assistant Professor with the Indiana University School of Medicine, Department of Orthopaedic Surgery.

 Dr. Surdam enjoys golf, Indiana University athletics, the Red Sox, and Colts.
 He and his family love life in Bloomington, and take great pride in caring for the community.

-Dr. Surdam sees patients at the Rogers St Joint Replacement and Reconstruction office.
+Dr. Surdam sees patients at 1302 S. Rogers St., Bloomington.